msahebhonar/GetData_PeerAssessment1/CodeBook.md

 59, No. 10.'*

 To achieve this definition, I iterated **ddply()** to calculate mean of each variable for each subject and activity.
-The output of ddpyl() in each iteration appended to previous dataset to generate a tidy dataset.
+I appended the output of ddply() in each iteration to previous dataset to generate a tidy dataset.

     data <- matrix(numeric(0), ncol = 3)
     for(i in 1:561){